 Cornell University was founded as a place where "any person can find instruction in any study."

-The Department of Communication embodies that legacy through persistent and proactive efforts to welcome and respect diverse perspectives and backgrounds so that our entire community can flourish.
+The Graduate Field of Communication embodies that legacy through persistent and proactive efforts to welcome and respect diverse perspectives and backgrounds so that our entire community can flourish.
 We strive for a culture that emboldens and empowers all, particularly those whose voices have historically been excluded or marginalized.

 We are developing the next generation of communication scholars.